International-Data-Spaces-Association/IDS-Deployment-Examples/dataspace-connector/full/README.md

 ---

 **Note**:
-This example can not be used with the current IDS Metadata Broker off-the-shelf as a valid IDS identity certificate is not included.
+This example can not be used with the current IDS Metadata Broker and IDS AppStore off-the-shelf as a valid IDS identity certificate is not included.
 To get and install your own IDS identity certificate, please read the provided [documentation](https://international-data-spaces-association.github.io/DataspaceConnector/).

 ---